bbaldino/parsely/Notes.md

 treatment and not have that added, but that'd require a unique code path and, for now at least, I think it'd be better to keep things aligned.

+### 'mapping' a field

+My initial use case for a way to map a field (i.e. read a different type than what's defined in the struct and then apply some mapping to it to arrive at the final type) was for `String` fields in structs.
+I took some inspiration from Deku's implementation but still found it didn't work very well for reading a `String` as a `Vec<u8>` and then mapping it because reading `Vec<u8>` itself takes a fair bit of special handling (including additional attributes like 'count').
+Deku appears to punt on this and recommends using custom readers for these cases, which seems like it may make sense.
+Will probably play with some implementations of that and see how they feel.

 is there an inherent "ordering" to all the attributes that we could always apply in a consistent way?

 context reads (assigning the context tuple variables into named variables defined by the 'required_context' attribute): I think these can always be first